thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/helm-cluster-setup-aws.md

 ---
 layout: docwithnav-mqtt-broker
-title: Cluster setup using Helm Chart on EKS
+title: Deploy TBMQ Cluster on EKS with Helm
 description: TBMQ microservices setup with Helm on EKS

 ---